 Santiago Airport Car Hire: Galicia is mainly a rural area which is difficult to discover by public transport alone so collecting a hire car at Santiago airport is a good move which allows you the freedom to explore the stunning countryside of the region.
 Driving is fairly straightforward with excellent roads connecting all the main tourist destinations.
 Even the cities are fairly laid back as far as driving in Spain is concerned so no need to worry that you’ll be faced with the madness of the big city roads.
-Economy Car Hire are our recommended provider from the airport.
+Zest Car Rental is our recommended provider from Santiago Airport.

 Driving Distances: Here’s a list of distances from the airport to some of the main places you’re likely to be visiting:

 - Santiago de Compostela (15km)

 Santiago de Compostela Hotels – Best Places to Stay